Rishabhja101/Hand-Tracking-Pac-Man/DEVELOPMENT.md

   - Ghosts now respawn when eaten by the player
   - Player now respawns upon colliding with the ghost
   - Player now loses lives when it dies
+  - Player and Ghost respawn at their correct positions and Ghost can escape the ghost cage